LaszloFeher-XP/formula_one/formula-one/README.md

 For maintaining, building, running the application, running the tests please use proper IDE (IntelliJ IDEA, Eclipse, VSCode).

-To run the F1APP from IDE, run the <code>org.demo.FormulaOneApplication</code>
+After downloading the dependencies, to run the F1APP from IDE, run the <code>org.demo.FormulaOneApplication</code>

 To build project the project manually use <code>$ ./gradlew build</code>